tdeheurles/tdeheurles.github.io/_posts/2015-09-07-archiving-github-repositories.md

 ---
 layout: post
-title: "How to archive your github repositories"
+title: "How to archive your github repositories in zip files"
 published: true
 categories:
   - Tutorial